yuxwang99/ESL-VWR2A-simulator/kernels/fir_filter_2_col/README.md

 ## Kernel description

-This kernel uses both kernels of VWR2A to run a Finite Impulse Response (FIR) filter on the input data.
+This kernel uses both columns of VWR2A to run a Finite Impulse Response (FIR) filter on the input data.

 ## Kernal usage